ripped-rooster/Terraform-Associate-Notes/README.md

 ### Private Registry Modules

 - Private registry modules have source strings of the form <HOSTNAME>/<NAMESPACE>/<NAME>/<PROVIDER>.
 This is the same format as the public registry, but with an added hostname prefix.
-- To access a module in a separaet private git repository, you need to use `git::` - these are the syntax options:
+- To access a module in a separate private git repository, you need to use `git::` - these are the syntax options:
 ```hcl
 module "instances" {
   source = "git::ssh://username@code.quizexperts.com:instances.git"